Caaz/pico8-lib/README.md

 ## Usage

+### Installing via Submodule

 If you're working in a git project, then you can add this project as a git submodule.
 This is the preferred method.

 - `git submodule add https://github.com/Caaz/pico8-lib lib`
   - lib is important here, as the compiler script expects these files to be in a folder called lib.

+You can update the libraries by using submodule commands as well

+- `git submodule update --recursive --remote`

+### Installing via ZIP

 Otherwise, simply download the project and place it in a folder called lib at whatever working directory you might want.
+Your current working directory matters as that's what the compile script looks at for the library.

+### Compiling

 To compile a distributable cart, use the compile script like so